Sutton Place Hotel Toronto

-The Sutton Place Hotel Toronto is a Canadian luxury hotel located in Toronto, Ontario.
-The current Sutton Place Hotel Toronto is situated at 355 King Street West.
-Between 1967 and 2012, the hotel occupied a grand building on Bay Street.
+The Sutton Place Hotel Toronto was a Canadian luxury hotel located in Toronto, Ontario.

-The hotel in its new location is now under the full ownership and operations of The Sutton Place Hotels, having been rebranded from King Blue Hotel Toronto.
-The Sutton Place Hotels also manages hotel properties in Halifax, Nova Scotia; Revelstoke, British Columbia and Vancouver, British Columbia (The Sutton Place).
-The namesake of the hotel chain stems from and after the Surrey manor house Sutton Place.

-Former Location
+History

 Between 1967 and 2012, the Sutton Place Hotel was located at the intersection of Bay Street and Wellesley Street.

 An example of Brutalist architecture, the building was developed by Max Tanenbaum, the founder of York Steel, and the lawyer David Dennis.
 The architectural firm Webb Zerafa and Menkès (now WZMH Architects) – the descendant of Peter Dickinson Associates – designed the building, which along with the hotel included luxury apartments on the upper floors.

 The design echoed the Southland Center in Dallas, which was also a monolith that featured a large block-letter name at the top.
 Floors 1-10 served as the hotel, floors 11-32 as private apartments.
 The 32nd and top floor, which was numbered 33 due to the exclusion of a 13th floor, offered panoramic views of the city through the restaurant Stop 33, which featured a starlight ceiling and tall windows.
 Also included in the structure were two pools, a pub, a banquet hall and an office building.
 The lobby featured a mural painted by Shirley Tattersfield depicting Canada's history, a tribute to the country's centennial that year.
 At the time of its opening, Sutton Place was the tallest building in Toronto north of Queen Street.

 During its time Sutton Place hosted numerous celebrities and was a major destination for actors during the annual Toronto International Film Festival.
 Notable guests included Pierre Trudeau, Sophia Loren, Elizabeth Taylor, Stevie Nicks and Ted Danson.
 In 1967, the vibraphonist Hagood Hardy recorded the album Stop 33 in the lounge of the same name, where his band had a residency.

 Three months after it opened, the stock promoter Myer Rush was seriously injured by a bomb planted in the bed of the 6th-floor room where he was staying.
 Myer had been due in court the next morning to face charges in an alleged $100 million stock fraud.